What is a canopy tour?

 We suggest that you do not use the canopy tour to overcome an intense fear of heights; however, if you are merely hesitant we encourage you to come out and give Wildwood Rush Canopy Tours a shot.
 All of our guides are used to working at heights and are very calming and understanding.
 Plus, being in the trees is more about forward movement along the zip lines enabling you to experience nature in a new, exciting way.
 Ready for some spectacular views?
 Come out to Wildwood Rush.
 You can do it!

-The course varies in height from ground level at the start of our first line to 80 feet at the highest point.
-Average platform height is 25 feet, and average line height is 50 feet.
+The course varies in height from ground level at the start of our first line to 84 feet at the highest point.
+Platform reach up to 30 feet tall, and zip line lengths range from 200 to 1200 feet in length and can reach speeds up to 40 MPH!

 Are there any physical requirements?

 Participants must be in reasonably good physical condition and be able to negotiate moderately difficult hiking trails.
 Minimum weight to participate is 70 lbs. and the maximum is 270 lbs.
-Lighter guests may not make it to the end of all runs, while those larger may gain too much speed.
+Guests must also be capable of climbing stairs, and stepping up and down form short stools.

-Are canopy tour guides permitted to accept gratuity?
+Are the zip line guides permitted to accept gratuity?

 Yes, gratuity is customary and much appreciated for our tour guides.
 So if you enjoy your zip, feel free to tip!